That explains why bad boys make us swoon.

 Finally, a perfect explanation for why bad boys (or guys who look the part) make us swoon.

-No surprises there, considering the popularity of famously moody fictional characters like Edward Rochester, Mr. Darcy, and Edward Cullen.
-That's one more point for bad boys in the ongoing nice guy-bad boy battle.
-Conversely, male subjects found cheerful-looking women more sexually attractive than women who display confidence and pride, thus reaffirming the allure of bubbly bimbos.
-The Top 10 Traits That Attract A Man To A Woman
+No surprises there, considering just how popular famously moody fictional characters like Edward Rochester, Mr. Darcy, and Edward Cullen are.
+That's one more point for bad boys in the ongoing nice guy versus bad boy battle.

-If anything, this research says more about the prevalence of culturally reinforced gender roles than about what we actually value in another person.
-Yes, the strong and silent type can make a guy instantly hotter, but it won't sustain a woman's attention if it's not accompanied by something more substantial, like kindness.
+If anything, this research says more about culturally reinforced gender roles than about what we actually value in another person.
+Yes, the strong and silent type can make a guy instantly hotter, but it won't hold a woman's attention if it's not accompanied by something more substantial, like kindness.